 National Cheerleading Week

-National Cheerleading Week occurs during the first week in March and recognizes cheerleaders for what they are: exceptional athletes.
-For far too long, the hard work and dedication of cheer athletes have been dismissed, a fact that this week is trying to rectify.
-Cheerleading not only requires flexibility and coordination but also requires physical strength and determination.
+National Cheerleading Week occurs during the first week of March and recognizes cheerleaders for what they are: exceptional athletes.
+For far too long, the hard work and dedication of cheer athletes have been dismissed, a fact that this week aims to rectify.
+Cheerleading not only requires flexibility and coordination but also physical strength and determination.

-They not only support the sports teams of their chosen schools but also participate in cheer competitions across the United States.
-This week is perfect for cheerleaders wishing to show the world about what they do or for people who wish to celebrate the cheerleaders in their community.
+They support not only the sports teams of their chosen schools but also participate in cheer competitions across the United States.
+This week is perfect for cheerleaders wishing to show the world what they do or for people who wish to celebrate the cheerleaders in their community.

 This holiday week was created by Linda Lundy in 2005.
-Her goal in creating this week was to build a positive image of cheerleading and to spread the love for cheerleading using community service projects, group activities, and various fundraising opportunities.
-Lately, word of this holiday week has also been spread across the Internet using the hashtag #NationalCheerleadingWeek.
+Her goal in creating this week was to build a positive image of cheerleading and to spread the love for cheerleading through community service projects, group activities, and various fundraising opportunities.
+Lately, the word of this holiday week has also been spread across the internet using the hashtag #NationalCheerleadingWeek.

 Interesting Facts About Cheerleaders